Back to: Build a 6502 based computer

 Compared to NMOS and CMOS, PMOS had a number of disadvantages: it used more energy, as power was always running through it; PMOS often needed two positive voltages, a negative voltage and a ground; and PMOS required a strong clock circuit.

 I will be using a modern 6502.
-There are a number of reasons for this:
+There are several reasons for this:

-• The potential to be go up to 14 MHz.
+- The potential to go up to 14 MHz.

-• The original 6502 contained a number of bugs and undocumented instructions.
+- The original 6502 contained several bugs and undocumented instructions.
 These were fixed with the CMOS version.

 BEWARE